Amodion/SPTC2/README.md

 # DESCRIPTION

+## Contents

+Present repository is my workspace where I train and test models, and also develop script for deployement.
+It is not very clean though.

+There is four jupyter notbooks with workflow of trainig models described below: **Net_1.ipynb, Net_2.ipynb, Net_3.ipynb, Net_4.ipynb**.

+Also, there is notebook with workflow for training Yolo model: **Yolo_train.ipynb**

+Folder **MyUtils** contains utils from Faster_RCNN team and a few of mine own.

+Folder **Metashape_scripts** contains main script for working software **detect_buldings_0_4.py** and one I xperiment with during work.
+Also there is **requirements.txt** file for main script.

 ## NET 1

 Faster-RCNN architecture applyied for living buildings detection on imges taken from drone.
 Exmples shown below.

 ![Net_1](https://github.com/user-attachments/assets/c6e7dc88-96c0-4ab5-8331-9db1907b1950)

 ![Net_1_1](https://github.com/user-attachments/assets/fb183c85-aeda-4bcf-b423-c291ff8b3399)